reelfake/reelfake-node/README.md

 ### Add Movie with Actors

-Adding amovie with actors is same as adding a movie above but only differs in the payload
+Adding a movie with actors is same as adding a movie above but only differs in the payload

 ```javascript
 {